Monday, September 18, 2023

 5. Bake for 7 - 12 min.
 This will vary depending on how chewy you want the inside of the cookie.
 The longer the bake time the dryer the cookie.

-NOTE: Makes 3 dozen cookies
+NOTE: Makes approx 2 dozen medium cookies or 3 dozen small cookies

 Sunday, January 3, 2016